Death toll from U.S.-led strike rises to 52 civilians in Syria

 Fighting continued on Saturday between government forces and Islamist fighters in government-held Latakia, heartland of Assad's minority Alawite community.

-The violence follows advances in neighboring Idlib province by the hardline Ahrar al-Sham group and Syria's al Qaeda wing Nusra Front, as well as other allied fighters.
+The violence follows advances in neighbouring Idlib province by the hardline Ahrar al-Sham group and Syria's al Qaeda wing Nusra Front, as well as other allied fighters.

 Syria's state news agency said the army carried out overnight strikes on Nusra positions in Idlib.